williamouyang/okta.github.io/_source/_use_cases/api_security/index.md

 Using Okta's OAuth-as-a-Service feature, API Access Management, provides many benefits:

 * Create one or more hosted authentication servers, which makes it easier to manage sets of API access for multiple client apps across many customer types.
-* Create custom scopes and custom claims that map to the profiles in your user directory.
+* Create custom scopes and claims.
+Map your claims to the profiles in your user directory.
 * Tokens are passed instead of credentials.
 In addition, the JWT tokens carry payloads for user context.
 * Stay protected with security standards compliance.
 * Manage API access with rules.
 Specifying the conditions under which actions are taken gives you precise and confident control over your APIs.